brenno-duarte/php-pecl-extensions/README.md

 <img src="https://pecl.php.net/img/peclsmall.gif">

-A collection of pollyfills and DLL files for those who don't have PECL installed.
+A collection of pollyfills and DLL files for Windows for those who don't have PECL installed.
 This package also provides an easier way to install DLL for some PECL packages like memcached and APCu.

 ## Requeriments

 - PHP >= 8.3
-- PHP CURL
+- Curl extension
-- PHP OpenSSL
+- OpenSSL extension
-- PHP Hash
+- Hash extension
+- GMP extension

 ## Installing via Composer